KazuYamaguchi/ckanext-cloudconnector/README.md

 ## Notes

-The Web administration was removed from this fork.
+The original Web administration from https://github.com/DataShades/ckanext-cloudconnector was removed from this fork.
 Probably it is a bad idea to publish aws key and secret_key as runtime editable options
 > Only configuration options which are not critical, sensitive or could cause the CKAN instance to break should be made runtime-editable.
 ([Making configuration options runtime-editable](http://docs.ckan.org/en/latest/extensions/remote-config-update.html) )